tpoisot/ms_proba_networks/ms/maintext.md

 multiple comparisons are I and II, I and III in, and I and III out (model II is not different from either models III in or out).

-In short, this analysis reveals that (i) the estimated value of a network measure under randomisation scenarios can be obtained through the analysis of the probabilistic matrix, instead of the analysis of simulated Bernoulli networks; (ii) Different models have different systematic biases, with models of the type III performing overall better for nestedness than any other
+In short, this analysis reveals that (i) the null expectation of a network property under randomisation scenarios can be obtained through the analysis of the probabilistic matrix, instead of the analysis of simulated Bernoulli networks; (ii) Different models have different systematic biases, with models of the type III performing overall better for nestedness than any other